shimyook/shimyook.github.io/_pages/publications.md

 ## Other Publications
-* Worked as a contributor to, APARC Special Hunga-Tonga Impacts Report, Chapter 4 Hunga Effects on Stratospheric Temperatures and Dynamics, In prep.
+* Worked as a contributor to, APARC Special Hunga-Tonga Impacts Report, Chapter 4 Hunga Effects on Stratospheric Temperatures and Dynamics.

 * Scientific Figures and Data contribution to, Wallace, J. M., Battisti, D. S., Thompson, D. W., & Hartmann, D. L. (2023).
 The Atmospheric General Circulation.
 Cambridge University Press.